YufanWu02/RollercoasterDataLibrary/README.md

 # RollercoasterDataLibrary
-These are the functions that helps to find various rollercoasters based on different standards.
+These are the functions that help to find various rollercoasters based on different criteria.
+#

 #### Returns all rollercoasters in the specified country.
 ##### @param country {string} - a country to get the corresponding rollercoaster in the country.